-- Tyre Production – Ensuring that the steel wires used in the radial ply in tyres are free from corrosion ensures the best quality product and a safe journey home.
+- Tyre Production – Ensuring that the steel wires used in the radial-ply in tyres are free from corrosion ensures the best quality product and a safe journey home.

 - Drench Testing – Prestige Cars are often ‘drench tested’ in a facility designed to check for water ingress from all directions, using de-ionized water.
-Following such a drench test, the vehicle is dried out using high velocity heated and dehumidified air to remove all trace of water.
+Following such a drench test, the vehicle is dried out using high velocity heated and dehumidified air to remove all traces of water.

 - Injection Moulded Parts – Summer conditions can create condensation on the cold moulds in injection moulding plants.
 This can lead to blistering or staining on the moulded item, leading to re-work, a slowing down in production rates and potential failure to meet JIT deadlines.